Marianne Cope

-Marianne Cope, OSF (also known as Marianne of Molokaʻi; January 23, 1838 – August 9, 1918) was a German-born American Religious Sister who was a member of the Sisters of St. Francis of Syracuse, New York, and founding director of its St. Joseph's Hospital in the city, among the first of 50 general hospitals in the country.
-In 1883 she led a group of six other Sisters to the Kingdom of Hawaii to care for persons suffering leprosy on the island of Molokaʻi and aid in developing the medical infrastructure in Hawaiʻi.
-Despite direct contact with the patients over many years, Cope did not contract the disease.
+Marianne Cope, OSF, also known as Marianne of Molokaʻi (born Barbara Koob; January 23, 1838 – August 9, 1918), was a German-born American member of the Sisters of St. Francis of Syracuse.
+She was founding director of St. Joseph's Hospital in the city, among the first general hospitals in the country.
+In 1883, she led a group of six other sisters to the Kingdom of Hawaii to care for lepers in Molokaʻi and aid in developing the kingdom's medical infrastructure.
+Despite direct contact with patients over many years, Cope did not contract the disease.
+In 2005, she was beatified by Pope Benedict XVI.
+She was canonized in 2012.

-In 2005, Marianne was beatified by decision of Pope Benedict XVI.
-She was canonized (declared a saint) by the same pope on October 21, 2012, along with Kateri Tekakwitha, a 17th-century Native American.
-Cope was the 11th Catholic active in what is now the United States to be canonized by the Catholic Church.

 Life

 Birth and vocation

 She was born Barbara Koob (later anglicized to "Cope") on January 23, 1838, in Heppenheim in the Grand Duchy of Hesse to Peter Koob (1787–1862) and his wife Barbara Witzenbacher (1803–1872).
 The following year her family emigrated to the United States, settling in the industrial city of Utica, New York.
 They became members of the Parish of St Joseph, where Barbara attended parish school.
 By the time she was in eighth grade, her father had developed a disability.
 As the oldest child, Barbara left school to work in a textile factory to support her family.
 The family became naturalized as American citizens in the 1850s.